GE2025: PSP to field new face Stephanie Tan in Pioneer SMC

 SINGAPORE: The Progress Singapore Party (PSP) said on Sunday (Apr 20) it will field new face Stephanie Tan in Pioneer SMC for the upcoming General Election.

-Ms Tan, 37, is a law graduate from the National University of Singapore who has worked in both the private and public sectors, including in the Ministry of Law.
+Ms Tan graduated from the National University of Singapore with a law degree and was called to the bar in 2011.

+The 37-year-old has worked in both the private and public sectors, including as an assistant director in the legal policy division of the Ministry of Law.

 She has been a full-time homemaker for the past nine years, taking care of her two children, who are now in primary school.